 What's the best Korean sunscreen according to Reddit?

 Round Lab Birch Juice SPF50+ has the highest positive sentiment at 79% and costs only $4.
 Redditors repurchase it for years because it moisturizes all day without feeling heavy.
-If you want something that layers under makeup, Biore UV Aqua Rich Watery Essence is the cult favorite at 70% positive.
+If you want something that layers under makeup, Biore UV Aqua Rich Watery Essence is the cult favorite at strongly positive.

 Is Beauty of Joseon Relief Sun worth the hype?